Dyalog/PracticeProblems/CONTRIBUTING.md

 - `"p"` (*optional*, can be omitted) is a post-processor which is applied to results of the user's code before being compared to the results of the reference solution.
 This allows problem definitions to be lenient.
 - `"x"` (*optional*, can be omitted) is a string containing prohibited characters, to restrict available primitives for a particular problem.

+> **NOTE**
-FYI, the function `⎕JSON` in Dyalog can be used to correctly display APL arrays in JSON format.
+> The function `⎕JSON` in Dyalog can be used to correctly display APL arrays in JSON format.
+In particular, text vectors must be enclosed in two single-quotes `''`.